IDIL Tracks

 Contact:

-Stéphane Blin
+Dr. Stéphane Blin

-Brice Sorli
+Dr. Brice Sorli

-Plant and Microbiological sciences for agro-environment
+Plant and Microbiological Sciences for the Agro-Environment

 • Microbial ecology

-• The role of micro-organisms in ecosystems
+• The roles of microorganisms in ecosystems

 Details

-The " Plant and Microbiological Sciences for the Agro-Environment " program offers training through research in plant sciences and microbiology.
-The course covers the study of plants and microorganisms at the molecular and cellular levels, and at the level of the organism interacting with its agro-environment.
+The "Plant and Microbiological Sciences for the Agro-Environment" program offers research-based training in the fields of plant sciences and microbiology.
+The program focuses on the study of plants and microorganisms at the molecular, cellular, and organismal levels, with an emphasis on their interactions with the agro-environment.

 To follow this track, students must have acquired a very good level of knowledge in molecular and cellular biology and genetics on the one hand, and in plant physiology and microbiology on the other.
 Knowledge of bioinformatics would be appreciated.
 A good command of scientific English is required.
 Autonomy and the ability to work as part of a team are essential.
 Graduates of this Master's program will have acquired advanced skills in a research theme related to plant sciences or their interactions in the agro-environment, leading to the management of fundamental research or research and development projects.